getpelican/pelican/docs/plugins.rst

 =====================

 Plugins are based on the concept of signals.
 Pelican sends signals, and plugins subscribe to those signals.
-The list of signals are defined in a subsequent section.
+The list of available signals is documented in a subsequent section.

 The only rule to follow for plugins is to define a ``register`` callable, in which you map the signals to your plugin logic.
 Let's take a simple example::